-- Complete all coursework within six years of admission into the program - Successfully complete all practicum requirements - Complete the Public Health Capstone Portfolio - Satisfactorily complete the College Graduation Requirements
+- Successfully complete all practicum requirementsComplete the Public Health Capstone Portfolio - Satisfactorily complete the College Graduation Requirements

 Public Health Minor (see Academic Minor Section)

 BSPH Curriculum

 The following curriculum plan could be followed to complete the program requirements for the degree program, if all core requirements had already been met.
 General Education Core requirements can be found in the Academic Policies and Procedures section of the Catalog.
 Some courses listed below may fulfill general education requirements.